Cochise County Cowboys: Cowboys vs. business owners

 Many of the ranchers and cowboys who lived in the countryside were resentful of the growing power of industrialists from northern states, who increasingly influenced local politics and law in the county.
 The ranchers largely maintained control of the country around Tombstone, in large part because of the sympathetic support of Cochise County Sheriff Johnny Behan, who favored the Cowboys and rural ranchers.
 He grew to intensely dislike the Earps.
 Behan tended to ignore the Earps' complaints about the McLaurys' and Clantons' horse thieving and cattle rustling.
 As officers of the law, the Earps were known to bend the law in their favor when it affected their gambling and saloon interests, which earned them further enmity from the Cowboy faction.

 Political and regional conflicts

 Under the surface were other tensions aggravating the simmering distrust.
 Most of the Cowboys were Democrats and Confederate sympathizers from southern states, especially Texas.
 They considered the business owners and the lawmen, especially the Earps, to be Northern Republican carpetbaggers.
-Traditional, southern-style, "small-government" agrarianism of the rural bandit cowboys conflicted with Northern-style "big-government" oriented towards development.